Azure-Samples/cognitive-services-quickstart-code/java/Face/README.md

 NOTE: If you run this sample with JRE 9+, you may encounter the following issue: https://github.com/Azure/autorest-clientruntime-for-java/issues/569 which results in the following output: <br>
 `WARNING: An illegal reflective access operation has occurred` ... (plus several more warnings) <br>
-This should not prevent the sample from running correctly, so this can be ignored.
+This should not prevent the quickstart from running correctly, so this can be ignored.

 ## References
   - Face Documentation: https://docs.microsoft.com/en-us/azure/cognitive-services/face/